flintyglomgold/rbe_1_hello_world/readme.md

 * To keep myself honest
 * To also maintain good git practices as I am rusty (HA) at that as well.

+#### Hey listen man your alphanumeric ordering is all wonky

+* Yeah numbers come before letters in ASCII.
+Renames for the directories forthcoming.